We have introduced additional precautions at Calvary Mater Newcastle to protect our patients, staff and the community from COVID-19.

 You will be screened on entry

-All visitors and staff are now being screened on entry.
+All visitors and staff are screened on entry.
 Our staff will ask you several questions and check your temperature.

 All visitors must wear a mask before entering the hospital.
 Please bring your own mask wherever possible or the hospital will provide it for you.